GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 After you run the bot for one hour, you check its oracle taskmaster, and the readout says:

-- 1 RoboTorq = 1 token / second × 1 kWh
+- `1 RoboTorq = 1 token / second × 1 kWh`

 Why?
 One ideal robot processing one token per second for one hour.
 A token is a small, contextual piece of digital information that can be processed by a robot's or an AI's neural network.

 So, a RoboTorq is a measure of energized token throughput.
 One *Asimovian Robot's* energized token throughput in one hour.

-But we'll also need a way to describe the rate at which energize tokens are used to calculate RoboTorq effectively: The TokenTorq.
+But we'll also need a way to describe the rate at which energized tokens are used to calculate RoboTorq effectively: The TokenTorq.

-So, looking only at the units, the bot is doing this in every second:
+So, looking only at the units, the bot is doing this every second:

-- 1 second of *Asimovian* robotic labar = 1 token / second x 1 joule
+- 1 second of *Asimovian* robotic labor = 1 token / second x 1 kW

-- = 1 token / second x 1 joule / second
-- = 1 token / second x 1 Watt
-- For ease of calculation, we'll anchor 1 TokenTorq to the kilowatt, like the RoboTorq.
+For ease of calculation, we'll anchor 1 TokenTorq to the kilowatt, like the RoboTorq.
-- 1 TokenTorq = 1 token / second x 1000 Watts
-- 1 TokenTorq = 1 token / second x  1 kW
+- `1 TokenTorq = 1 token / second x  1 kW`

 TokenTorq is also a measure of energized token throughput, like the RoboTorq, but measured per second.
 2 kW at 200 tokens per second equals 400 TokenTorq.